 There are limitations when using a GFX menu, so read the sections below carefully!

 How to make a GFX Boot menu (E2B v1.76+)

 1. First make a \_ISO\MyE2B.cfg file containing (at least) these lines:

 The MyE2B.cfg file must start with !BAT.
 The set GFX= line can be anywhere below the first line.

-Note that the normal E2B background .bmp or .jpg wallpaper will not be used if you specify a GFX Boot file.
+The normal E2B background .bmp or .jpg wallpaper is not used if you specify a GFX Boot file.

 2. Double-click on the \_ISO\docs\GFXBoot\repack.cmd file to make a new message file

 3. Now boot to E2B and you should see a menu similar to that below.

 You can alter the background by changing the 800x600 back.jpg file in the \_ISO\docs\GFXBoot\files folder.